microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 We will add diagnostics and validation for RayFlag cases where they must be constant (RayQuery template and `AllocateRayQuery` DXIL op), or where they happen to be constant.
-We will only check them against a mask for the shader model, rather than checking for invalid combinations of valid flags.

-We will add masking for generated DXIL in the compiler, but will not check that unknown values are masked in the DXIL validator.

 ### Shader Model Predicated Flag Definitions

-We will not gate definitions of the flag by shader model, but will use a mechanism, such as availability attributes, to mark definitions as only being available in shader model 6.9.
+We will not gate definitions of the flag by shader model, but will use availability attributes to mark definitions as only being available in shader model 6.9.
 These diagnostics will be a warning by default, since it is legal to use the flag values in other contexts, but might indicate a mistaken usage.
 Diagnostics based on these will only be triggered when these definitions are